IndrashisDas/skerrorlearner/README.md

 ### Usage

-As we highly believe in hands-on rather than reading documentations, we have got usage guides in the form of .ipynb notebooks, because .ipynb notebooks are the best way to learn and practice.
-Below are the linked useage guides.
+As we highly believe in hands-on rather than reading documentations, we have got usage guides in the form of .ipynb notebooks.
+Below are the linked usage guides.

 * [Regression Use Case](https://github.com/IndrashisDas/skerrorlearner/blob/main/Skerrorlearner%20Use%20Case%20Demo/Skerrorlearner%20-%20Regression%20Use%20Case%20Demo/Skerrorlearner%20-%20Regression%20Use%20Case%20Demo.ipynb)
 * [Classification Use Case](https://github.com/IndrashisDas/skerrorlearner/blob/main/Skerrorlearner%20Use%20Case%20Demo/Skerrorlearner%20-%20Classification%20Use%20Case%20Demo/Skerrorlearner%20-%20Classification%20Use%20Case%20Demo.ipynb)